-Turning off the WiFi on your existing wireless router will help improve the performance of your Plume WiFi network by reducing channel utilization.
-Turning the old WiFi off will also avoid confusing your devices.
+Turning off the Wi-Fi on your existing wireless router will help improve the performance of your Plume Wi-Fi network by reducing channel utilisation.
+Turning the old Wi-Fi off will also avoid confusing your devices.

-Turning your router’s WiFi off will vary by Internet Service Provider or router manufacturer.
+Turning your router’s Wi-Fi off will vary by Internet Service Provider or router manufacturer.
 Make sure you are turning off the radios and not just the SSID broadcast.
+Click on the links below for basic instructions.

 - From a device connected to your non-Plume network, open a web browser and go to your router’s web interface.
-Enter 192.168.1.1 on the browser bar.
+You should be able to find the link through your router or service provider’s webpage.

 - Log in with the username and password.
 Use the default one provided by the manufacturer or check on the bottom or back of the unit.